 Do I Have to Let the Other Side Know My Witnesses in My Divorce Case?

 Yes.
 Disclosure of witnesses you may wish to testify in your final divorce hearing is required pursuant to Colorado Rules of Civil Procedure, Rule 16.2.
 Failure to properly disclose witnesses in a divorce case can lead to them being precluded from testifying for you at your hearing.
 Additionally, there are different steps and rules depending upon whether your witness is a lay witness or an expert.
-Given the various technicalities tied into disclosing witnesses, it’s best to consult with an experienced Colorado divorce attorney who can guide you through the process.
+Given the various technicalities tied into disclosing witnesses, it’s best to consult with an experienced Denver divorce lawyer who can guide you through the process.

 Rule 16.2 (e)(3) specifically indicates that witnesses must be disclosed 63 days prior to your final hearing.
 This includes both lay and expert witnesses and entails the filing of a formal disclosure statement, which will be filed with the court and provided to the other party.
 In terms of specific information, the rules require that the name, address, and phone number of any witnesses be provided.
 Additionally, a synopsis of what each witness might testify to is also required.
 This synopsis can be general and does not have lay out specific details.